axiros/vpe/README.md

 ### Requirements

-Should work for vim and neovim with python3 support.
+- Should work for vim and neovim with python3 support.
+- Autoformatting of results only in neovim.

-For filetype python we assume these requirements in your config:
+- For filetype python we assume these requirements in your config:

-1. `set foldmethod=indent` should be set, since we collapse classes after creating swagger support definitions.
+- `set foldmethod=indent` should be set, since we collapse classes after creating swagger support definitions.
-1. The module relies on the presence of a `:Format` command, which you typically get by adding LSP support for python.
-If you have support for sth like `:Black` or `:Blue`, then add to your vimrc (for filetype python):
-   `command Format :Black`

 ## Developing